 Portfolio > MIT Mystery Hunt 2013

-As an explorer and archaeologist, Indiana Jones's round design featured weather-worn, old-timey maps with each puzzle associated with a location, connected with the ubiquitous red line indicating travel in film.
+Weather-worn, old-timey maps with each puzzle associated with a location, connected with the ubiquitous red line indicating travel in film.

 A command-line interface on an old phosphorescent computer terminal, with monospace text and black and radioactive green colors.